RaazKH/visual-violin/readme.md

 # Visual Violin

-Visual Violin is a Python script that creates a video file with a spectrogram animation overlaid on top of a given video file.
-The script extracts the audio from the video file, creates a mel spectrogram from the audio, and then animates the spectrogram.
-The resulting animation is overlaid on top of the video file to create a new video with the spectrogram visualization.
+Visual Violin is a Python script that creates a mel spectrogram from an audio file and saves it as an image file.
+This can be useful for visualizing the frequency content of audio recordings, such as violin performances.

+## Installation

+1. Install the required libraries using pip:

+    ```
+    pip install librosa opencv-python
+    ```

+2. Place your audio file in the same directory as the `visual_violin.py` script.

+## Usage

+1. Run the `visual_violin.py` script using Python:

+    ```
+    python visual_violin.py
+    ```

+2. The script will create a mel spectrogram from the audio file and save it as `spectrogram.png` in the same directory.

+## Customization

+You can customize the parameters of the mel spectrogram by editing the `librosa.feature.melspectrogram` function in the `visual_violin.py` script.
+For example, you can adjust the number of mel frequency bands (`n_mels`), the frequency range (`fmin` and `fmax`), and the hop length (`hop_length`).
+You can also adjust the size and format of the output image by editing the `figsize` and `dpi` parameters in the `cv2.imwrite` function.

-## Requirements
+## Dependencies

-- Python 3.6 or higher
-- moviepy
+Visual Violin requires the following Python libraries:

 - librosa
-- matplotlib
-- numpy
+- opencv-python

-## Usage

-To use Visual Violin, follow these steps:

-1. Install the required packages by running `pip3 install moviepy librosa matplotlib numpy`.
-2. Place your input video file in the same directory as the `visual_violin.py` script.
-3. Run the script by executing `python3 visual_violin.py`.
-The resulting video file will be saved as `output.mp4` in the same directory.

-You can modify the input video file name and output video file name by editing the `video_file` and `output_file` variables in the script.

-## Notes
+## License

-- The script assumes that the input video file has an audio track.
-- The output video file will have the same length as the audio track in the input video file.
-- The script may take several minutes to run, depending on the length of the video and the performance of your computer.
+This project is licensed under the MIT License.
+See the `LICENSE` file for details.